Frequently Asked Questions

 Are your scripts digital or printed?

-Our short plays, in contrast, are delivered by email as a printable PDF document, along with your performance license.
+Our skits and short plays, in contrast, are delivered by email as a printable PDF document, along with your performance license.
 This enables you to print however many copies you need for your cast and crew; we ask, however, that you not share the document with other groups who might wish to produce the play, but instead direct them to our website so that they can purchase their own copy and license.

 May I make changes to a script after I purchase it?